10 Employers That Recruit HBCU Talent

 - Headquarters: Washington, D.C.

-- Job Opportunities: Locomotive engineer, technical training and development manager, sourcing specialist
+- Job Opportunities: Locomotive engineer, technical training and development manager, supply chain analyst

 - Commitment to HBCU Talent: Through partnership with the United Negro College Fund, Amtrak provides HBCU students with unique travel scholarships, enabling them to visit their families during college breaks using Amtrak transportation services.
 The company also regularly participates in recruiting and hiring events at HBCUs, including the annual National Society of Black Engineers convention.